 Note: Events are eligible for funding for a maximum of three years and must reapply each year.
-An event that has reached the three-year maximum may reapply after a one-year waiting period.
+An event that has reached the three year maximum may reapply after a one year waiting period.
 Exceptions to the waiting period may be considered.

-The application window is now CLOSED, and will reopen September 1, 2019 for events taking place between May 1, 2020 and April 30, 2021.
+The application window is now open for events taking place between November 1, 2020 and October 31, 2021.

 The TEP is a competitive program that is customarily over-subscribed.
 It is possible that not all applicants will be successful in receive funding, in part or in full.